thecodersguilduk/tcg_site/site/blog/5-top-tips-for-landing-a-tech-job-in-2021.md

 The key here is that it shouldn’t be seen as difficult or daunting because there are infinite resources available to do this, and most of them can be done for free. **Don’t think that a learning or training activity has to come with a high cost to provide valuable learning for you.**

 This has become easier than ever in recent years, with a great deal of training now taking place remotely online.
 This means you can attend great courses without being limited by your location, and modern technology makes the experience seamless.
-You can see a nice example of one of our own online training sessions in the header image of this article.

 For example, here at The Coders Guild, we’re currently running a range of digital skills bootcamps open to people in Liverpool City Region and West Yorkshire, teaching 12 weeks of interactive learning in app development, UX, and software testing.
 These courses are all government-funded as a way of driving continued growth and optimisation of the tech sector in the UK, so they’re available to learners completely free.